-Using the partition\data\proc() PROCEDURE vs the partition\data\id()

-FUNCTION allows those commit batches.
+Using the partition\data\proc() PROCEDURE vs the partition\data\id() FUNCTION allows those commit batches.
 Functions in PostgreSQL always run entirely in a single transaction, even if you may tell it to do things in batches inside the function.

-'''

 Now if we check our original table, it is empty

 '''

-'''

-10000
+SELECT count() FROM old_nonpartitioned_table;

+0

 (1 row)

 '''